qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ![LED and resistor](/images/blinky/led_and_resistor.jpg)
 <span class="caption">LED and resistor</span>

-To make things a bit more breadboard-friendly, I like to put a kink in the positive lead of  LEDs with needlenose pliers, then trim the leads so they're about a centimeter long.
+To make things a bit more breadboard-friendly, I like to put a kink in the positive lead of  LEDs with needle-nose pliers, then trim the leads so they're about a centimeter long.
 This makes the components sit closer to the breadboard, keeping them out of the way while I'm working with other parts of the circuit.

 ![trimmed components](/images/blinky/trimmed_components.jpg)
 <span class="caption">Trimmed leads</span>

 Here's the breadboard with the LED and resistor added.
-Notice how I've re-used the same row that the chip's positive power pin is on to power the LED - this has the same effect as wiring the LED's positive pin to power seperately would have, but it uses less space on the breadboard and keeps things a little bit tidier.
+Notice how I've re-used the same row that the chip's positive power pin is on to power the LED - this has the same effect as wiring the LED's positive pin to power separately would have, but it uses less space on the breadboard and keeps things a little bit tidier.

 ![with indicator](/images/blinky/with_indicator.jpg)
 <span class="caption">Circuit with indicator LED</span>